aeternity/protocol/node/api/channels_api_usage.md

 on-chain, so it would fail to be included in the blockchain.

-If the channel is not yet closing and a malicious `channel_force_progress_tx` transaction is included on-chain - the client gets notified.
-The malicious forced progress transaction would be one being based upon not on the latest off-chain state but on an older one.
-The specifies that a snapshot could dispute the malicious on-chain transaction.
+If the channel is not yet closing and a malicious `channel_force_progress_tx` transaction is included on-chain, the client gets notified.
+The malicious forced progress transaction would be one based upon an off-chain state older than the latest one.
+The report declares that a snapshot could dispute the malicious on-chain transaction. dispute the malicious on-chain transaction.

 ```javascript